NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 .. rubric:: Finding Files

 The *lfs find* command is more *efficient* than the GNUfind, it may be faster too.
-Example, finding fortran source files accessed within thelast day.
+For example, finding fortran source files accessed within the last day:

 .. code-block:: shell

     lfs find . -atime -1 -name '*.f90

 .. rubric:: Striping Information

-You can view the file striping (layout on disk) of a filewith:
+You can view the file striping (layout on disk) of a file with:

 .. code-block:: shell

     lfs getstripe <filename>

 The Hera default configuration uses “Progressive FileLayout” or PFL.

   * The first part of each file is stored on SSD
-  * Up to 256 KB, single stripe
-(This is similar to how Panasas /scratch3,4 operated)
+  * Up to 256 KB, single stripe (This is similar to how Panasas /scratch3,4 operated)
   * As the file grows bigger, it overflows to disks and it   stripes it across more disks and more disks
   * Up to 32 MB - on HDD, single stripe
   * Up to 1 GB - on HDD, 4-way stripe